Henrik-3/valorant-labs/README.md

 - v?help - Shows the help message [READY]

 - [!] v?stats [RIOT ID] - Shows the stats of the requested user [Waiting for API]

-- v?link [RIOT ID] - Link your riot account with your discord account [READY]

 - v?weapon [WEAPONNAME] - Get stats for requested weapon [READY]